Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .bash}

-Breakdown of the above command:
+Breakdown of the above script header:

 |Code|Description|
 |----|-----------|